By Genia Gould & Alyssa Pagano

 NYU Langone occupies space at two locations, a floor of a medical building at 168 Havemeyer Street, and at 101 Broadway, home to several other practices, including New York Eye and Ear, Quest Diagnostic laboratory, and a midwifery practice.

-While some of these institutions have been in the neighborhood for some time, they have primarily targeted ethnic populations like the Polish, Orthodox, or Hispanic communities.
+While some of these institutions have been in the neighborhood for some time, they have primarily targeted ethnic populations including Polish, Orthodox Jewish, and Hispanic communities.
 Beth Israel opened a cardiology office on Greenpoint Avenue that is attracting a new group of patients, while the hospital’s other long-time outreach offices on the far Southside have mainly served the Hassidic community.

 Last but not Least—Hospitals